vinceimbat/vinceimbat.github.io/content/tlw/018/index.md

   - /essays/a-never-ending-walk
   - /a-never-ending-walk
 ---

-This is a revised version of [[traversing liminality through walking|Traversing Liminality Through Walking]] the essay, which landed me a spot at the [[anww20|ANWW20]].
+This is a revised version of [Traversing Liminality Through Walking](essays/traversing-liminality-through-walking) the essay, which landed me a spot at the 20th Ateneo National Writers Workshop (ANWW20).
 The original essay was heavy on citations and theory and included some photos.
 This one was written for a more general audience.
 I sent it as an entry for the 2023 Palanca.

-***
+---

 _So Jehovah's anger blazed against Israel and he made them wander about in the wilderness for 40 years, until all the generation that was doing evil in the eyes of Jehovah came to its end._